If your shortlist of business schools doesn’t include any top European MBA programs, it should.

 For more advice on what top European programs are looking for and advice on positioning your application view my article, Insider Tips on The Top European MBA Programs: London Business School, INSEAD & IE.

 Fortuna Admissions Co-Director Caroline Diarte Edwards is the former INSEAD director of admissions, marketing and financial aid.
 She is also an alumnae of INSEAD’s MBA program.
-For a candid assessment of your chances of admission success at a top MBA program, sign up for free consultation.
+For a candid assessment of your chances of admission success at a top MBA program, sign up for a free consultation.